ravixalgorithm/go-rag-ai/README.md

 # RAG Chatbot with Groq

 A simple terminal-based RAG (Retrieval-Augmented Generation) chatbot built in Go using the Groq API for LLM inference.
-Documents are loaded from local text files and kept in memory for retrieval (no external database required).

 ## Features